18z/shellrecipe/README.md

 	[Shunit2](https://github.com/zandev/shunit2) is a unit test framework for Bourne based shell scripts.

-### Shellcheck + Travis-CI = shell-travis-build ###
+### Shellcheck + Travis CI = shell-travis-build ###

-It's really exciting to see [caarlos0](https://github.com/caarlos0/shell-travis-build) who integrated travis-ci and sheckcheck.
+It's really exciting to see [caarlos0](https://github.com/caarlos0/shell-travis-build) who integrated travis ci and sheckcheck.
 This means everytime when a user pushes to github, shellcheck will be automatically launched to check syntax errors and pitfalls of the scripts submitted or the scripts modified.

-### Shellcheck + Shunit2 + Travis-CI = ShellRecipe ###
+### Shellcheck + Shunit2 + Travis CI = ShellRecipe ###

 After seeing caarlos0's project, I have an idea to integrate not only shellcheck but also Shunit2 with travis ci.

-> So here it is!
+So here it is!

 **ShellRecipe**!!
-A proof of concept.